 - A licensing fee that includes an adjustable royalty rate tied to a patent and a trade secret, in which the royalty rate is adjusted after the term of the patent expires.
 For example, the Supreme Court has suggested that an acceptable licensing arrangement may include a 5% combined royalty rate during the patent term and a 4% trade secret only royalty rate after the patent term expires.

 The Supreme Court has made it clear that agreements with royalty rates that extend beyond a patent term are invalid under the Court’s precedent, and the Court is content to wait until Congress decides to legislate around the Brulotte Rule.
-However, until then, patent owners and licensees should continue to be creative in negotiating patent licensing agreements.
+However, until then, patent owners and licensees should continue to be creative in negotiating patent licensing agreements with intellectual property lawyers.